Mall of America: Architecture

 Despite Minnesota's cold winters, only the mall's entrances and some below ground areas are heated.
 Heat is allowed in through skylights above the central amusement park area.
 The majority of the heat is produced by lighting fixtures, other electric devices and people in the mall.
-In fact, even during the winter, air conditioning systems may still be in use during peak hours to ensure a comfortable shopping environment.
+Even during the winter, air conditioning systems may still be in use during peak hours to ensure a comfortable shopping environment.
 Although the common areas are unheated, the individual stores do have heating systems.

 Two nearly identical seven-story parking ramps on the east and west sides of the mall provide 12,287 parking spaces.
 Overflow parking north of the building provides an additional 1,200–1,500 spaces and 1,407 spaces are provided by IKEA, which opened in July 2004.

 Tenants

-During its run as an all-encompassing entertainment and retail venue, certain aspects, particularly its bars, have come under scrutiny.
-In early 2000, a Mardi Gras-themed bar, Fat Tuesday, shut its doors due to indecent exposure and alcohol-related offenses.
-On November 29, 2011, Google announced indoor maps for Mall of America along with several other places like airports, parks, and public spaces.
-On January 3, 2012, Macy's Inc. announced it would close its Bloomingdale's location at the Mall of America after nearly two decades.

 The Theatres at Mall of America opened three days after the grand opening of the mall.
-Initially, the cinema was run by General Cinemas, but it was bought out then rebranded by AMC Theatres, and eventually operated by mall management.
+Initially, the cinema was run by General Cinema, but it was bought out then rebranded by AMC Theatres, and eventually operated by mall management.
 The cinema occupied the south side of the fourth floor through December 2016, when it closed permanently.
 It was replaced by Cinemex subsidiary CMX Cinemas in late 2017.
 Due to CMX Cinema's bankruptcy proceedings, CMX Mall of America closed down and replaced with B&B Theatres in 2021.

+On January 3, 2012, Macy's Inc. announced it would close its Bloomingdale's location at the Mall of America after nearly two decades.
 On December 28, 2018, it was announced that Sears (which had been at the Mall of America since its opening in 1992) would be closing as part of a plan to close 80 stores nationwide.

-There are also junior anchors, including L.L.
-Bean, Barnes & Noble, DSW, and Marshalls.
-Former stores included Best Buy and American Girl, with the latter being replaced with a 24,000-square-foot M&M's retail store, which opened in late 2020.
+Currently, the mall features Macy's, Nordstrom, L.L.
+Bean, and Crayola Experience as its anchors, along with the vacant anchor space formerly occupied by Sears.
+There are also many junior anchors, like Toys "R" Us, H&M, Barnes & Noble, Nordstorm Rack, and DSW.
+Former junior anchors include Best Buy, Marshalls, Forever 21, and American Girl, with the latter being replaced with a 24,000-square-foot M&M's retail store, which opened in late 2020.
+There are also two hotels on the mall's property: JW Marriott Minneapolis Mall of America and Radisson Blu Hotel.